Questions To Ask a Personal Injury Lawyer: Do You Practice Law Exclusively in the Area of Personal Injury Law?

 IN LARGE LAW FIRMS, YOUR CASE WILL BE HANDLED BY PARALEGALS

 Who negotiates your case in these large, TV type law firms?
 Usually, in these large law firms, the paralegals and new, young attorneys would be handling your case from start to finish.
 Why?
-Economics is the straight answer.
+Economics is a straight answer.
 With so much money being paid on TV and website advertising, these lawyers have to get you in and out as fast as they can.
 I don’t mean to overly criticize these types of lawyers, but would like to point out that I only handle a few clients at a time and give all my personal attention to each and every client, from start to finish.

 These types of lawyers are highly motivated and compelled to settle your case as quickly as possible and usually do not get you “top dollar” for your injuries.
 I do not have that same pressure that large personal injury law firms have.
-I can methodically get better results because I usually have more experience than most personal injury lawyers and certainly have less cases than most large law firms.
+I can methodically get better results because I usually have more experience than most personal injury lawyers and certainly have fewer cases than most large law firms.
 I purposefully have much fewer clients because I emphasize quality over quantity.

 It is a shame that most injured victims immediately call the personal injury lawyers they see advertising heavily on TV as these are normally the lawyers who will have paralegals and young, junior lawyers handling your case.